jjanku/fsec/README.md

-# Formalization of the Fiat-Shamir transformation in EasyCrypt
+# Formalization of the Forking Lemma and Fiat-Shamir Transformation in EasyCrypt

-WIP
+See the [eprint](https://eprint.iacr.org/2025/573) for more details about this project.

 ## Setup